whitespur/DeFishare/README.md

 Start with checking out solidity interface: IOneSplit.sol

-How it works
+How it works!!! <----LOOK and READ
 This smart contract allows to get best price for tokens by aggregating prices from several DEXes.

 So far the service works with 2 types of exchages: split and wrap.

-List of split exchanges:
+List of split exchanges listed below:

 let splitExchanges = [
     "Uniswap",